USP-Python/USP-Python.github.io/docs/03-basics.md

 ```
 Basically, it loops through each letter in the string "hello", and at every stage of the loop, we add the letter to the back of the new_str.
 So, this program reverses the letters in the string.

+Now, try writing a program that finds the largest number in a given list.

 ### The `while` Statement
 `while` a certain condition is true, the loop continues until the condition turns false.